-- Following new EULA of Pyarmor - The license no. starts with pyarmor-vax- - The original activation file pyarmor-regcode-xxxx.txt exists and isn't used more than 100 times - The old license is purchased before June 1, 2023.
+- Following new Pyarmor EULA - The license no. starts with pyarmor-vax- - The original activation file pyarmor-regcode-xxxx.txt exists and isn't used more than 100 times - The old license is purchased before June 1, 2023.
 In principle, the old license purchased after Pyarmor 8 is available could not be upgraded to new license.